Last Updated: January 2, 2024

-These valuation multiple tables reflect research conducted by our analysts between H1 2022 and H1 2023 on private company M&A transactions within the tech sector.
-They display average EBITDA and revenue multiples for tech companies within 9 industries, which we further subdivide by EBITDA or revenue range.
+The valuation multiple tables below reflect data collected by our analysts between H2 2022 and H1 2024 on private company M&A transactions within the tech sector.
+They contain average EBITDA and revenue multiples for tech companies within 9 industries, which we further subdivide by EBITDA or revenue range.
+Our dataset was built from an amalgam of paid private equity databases and proprietary deal records from M&A professionals.
+(Sources)

 The following sections provide context for the multiples listed above by discussing the current state of tech M&A, as well as common factors affecting the valuation of tech companies.